-There were several items that impacted the Company's unrecognized tax benefits resulting in a \$13 million net reduction in income tax expense, inclusive of interest and penalties, as of December 31, 2015, of which \$9 million and \$4 million of income tax benefits were reflected in continuing operations and discontinued operations, respectively.
-During the first quarter of 2015, the Company received a favorable order from the Joint Commissioner of Income Tax in India related to numerous appeals in connection with assessments initiated over seven years ago associated with the transfer price used to value certain share transactions.
-During the first and second quarters of 2015, the Internal Revenue Service ("IRS") completed consecutive audits of the Company's U.S. climate affiliate for the 2011 through 2013 tax years.
+During 2015, the Company received a favorable order from the Joint Commissioner of Income Tax in India related to numerous appeals in connection with assessments initiated over seven years ago associated with the transfer price used to value certain share transactions.
+During 2015, the Internal Revenue Service ("IRS") completed consecutive audits of the Company's U.S. climate affiliate for the 2011 through 2013 tax years.
 In connection with the Climate Transaction, the Company eliminated substantially all of the unrecognized tax benefits associated with the climate legal entities by \$21 million.
 Also in connection with this transaction, the amount of unrecognized tax benefits that impact the rate increased by \$12 million to reflect the anticipated U.S. income tax related to the 2015 tax year after utilizing available tax attributes.
-As described further below, as a consequence of the Company abandoning its pursuit of further appeals related to the alleged underpayment of withholding tax on dividends paid from its Korean affiliates, the Company received, and subsequently paid, tax assessments from the Korean tax authorities in the amount of \$7 million related to underpayment of withholding taxes.
+As a consequence of the Company abandoning its pursuit of further appeals related to the alleged underpayment of withholding tax on dividends paid from its Korean affiliates, the Company recorded \$7 million of income tax expense related to dividends paid from its former Korean affiliates.
+In February 2016, the Company received, and subsequently paid, tax assessments from the Korean tax authorities in the amount of \$7 million related to underpayment of withholding taxes.